swiftlang/swift-evolution/proposals/NNNN-swiftpm-allow-deprecating-package-products.md

 We considered modeling deprecation with a version at which the product is deprecated and (optionally) obsoleted, similar to `@available(_, introduced:, deprecated:, obsoleted:)`.
 Embedding a *deprecation* version in the manifest creates opportunities for the manifest and the actual package version to drift out of sync, because a package's version is external to the manifest (it comes from git tags or registry metadata) and the *state* of being deprecated does not depend on it — declaring `deprecated:` at all is sufficient to communicate "this product should no longer be used."
 Extending the model with a future *obsolescence* version is discussed in [Future directions](#future-directions).

+### State-specific factories per deprecation kind

+An alternative design exposes five state-specific factories — `.deprecated`, `.renamed`, `.supersededBy`, `.supersededByMajorVersion`, and `.retired` — each with its own signature.
+This design carries more API surface than the semantic distinctions warrant:

+- `.deprecated(message:)` reads redundantly at the call site (`deprecated: .deprecated(...)`).
+- `.renamed(to:)` and `.supersededBy(package:product:)` differ only in whether the replacement is in the same package, which is a locator concern, not a state concern.
+- `.supersededByMajorVersion` couples the replacement to a version that the current manifest cannot itself verify, and the same intent can be conveyed via `message:` until a stronger versioned mechanism (see [Future directions](#future-directions)) exists.
+- `.retired` is `deprecated with no replacement`.

+The `.unsupported(message:replacement:)` shape adopted by this proposal collapses these five factories into a single deprecation state with an optional replacement locator.
+The intent that state-specific factories would make explicit at the call site — "renamed", "superseded by another package", "retired" — is expressed by the presence, kind, and contents of the `replacement` argument.
+This preserves the fidelity of the state-specific design (SwiftPM can still tailor diagnostic wording per replacement kind) while keeping the surface small.

 ### Single generic factory with a `renamed:` string

-A simpler shape would expose a single factory, `Product.Deprecation.deprecated(message:renamed:)`, with `renamed:` as an optional product name string.
-This is smaller at the type level but loses fidelity:
+An even smaller shape would expose `.unsupported(message:renamed:)` with `renamed:` as a bare product name string.
+This is smaller still but loses fidelity:

-- It cannot distinguish "renamed within this package" from "superseded by another package's product," which are meaningfully different for consumers.
+- It cannot distinguish "renamed within this package" from "superseded by another package's product," which are meaningfully different for consumers and for the diagnostic wording SwiftPM emits.
-- It cannot express "retired: going away with no replacement" without overloading `message:` semantics.
-- It cannot signal "the replacement is in a future major version," which is common for packages planning a breaking release.

-The state-specific factories chosen for this proposal (`.deprecated`, `.renamed`, `.supersededBy`, `.supersededByMajorVersion`, `.retired`) make each of these intents explicit at the call site, and let SwiftPM tailor the diagnostic wording per case.
+- It has no natural extension point for future replacement kinds (a same-package major-version pointer, for example, discussed in [Future directions](#future-directions)).

+The `Replacement` type used by this proposal keeps the top-level factory surface small (one `.unsupported` factory) while letting each replacement locator carry the fields it actually needs.

 ### Enum-based `Deprecation` type

-We considered exposing `Deprecation` as a public enum with one case per kind.
-Modeling `Deprecation` as an opaque struct with static factories keeps the primary construction API self-documenting at the call site (`.renamed(to: "Paper")` reads better than `.init(kind: .renamed(to: "Paper"))`) without committing `PackageDescription` to a specific case layout.
-Because manifests are a write-only DSL — nothing on the `PackageDescription` side needs to read a `Deprecation` back — the struct exposes no public properties, and the variant is inspected only in the model layer (`PackageModel.ProductDeprecation.Kind`), where SwiftPM's diagnostics, `audit`, and `dump-package` consume it.
-This split keeps the manifest-facing surface small and lets future evolution add variants or metadata without a source or ABI break on `PackageDescription`.
+We considered exposing `Deprecation` as a public enum.
+Modeling `Deprecation` as an opaque struct with a single static factory keeps the construction API self-documenting at the call site (`.unsupported(replacement: .renamed(to: "Paper"))` reads better than `.init(replacement: .renamed(to: "Paper"))`) without committing `PackageDescription` to a specific layout.
+Because manifests are a write-only DSL — nothing on the `PackageDescription` side needs to read a `Deprecation` back — the struct exposes no public properties, and the replacement variant is inspected only in the model layer (`PackageModel.ProductDeprecation.Replacement`), where SwiftPM's diagnostics, `audit`, and `dump-package` consume it.
+This split keeps the manifest-facing surface small and lets future evolution add metadata without a source or ABI break on `PackageDescription`.

-We also considered exposing a public `Kind` enum on `Product.Deprecation` alongside the factories, mirroring the model-layer type so tooling that inspects live manifest values could switch on it.
+We also considered exposing a public `Replacement`-shaped enum on `Product.Deprecation` alongside the factories, mirroring the model-layer type so tooling that inspects live manifest values could switch on it.
 We rejected that direction: `PackageDescription` values are consumed by the manifest loader, not by third-party tooling in general, and doubling the surface (public enum on both `PackageDescription` and `PackageModel`) locks in a case-for-case correspondence that constrains later evolution without a clear payoff.

 ### Chainable modifier on `Product`